Our products

 1. Spread each toast with a thin layer of cream cheese or butter.
 This fatty base creates a barrier that prevents the bread from getting soggy and adds creaminess.

-2. Place the smoked eel slices covering the surface.
+2. Place the slices of smoked eel covering the surface.
 Don't be shy: the eel is the star.

 4. Garnish with fresh dill, black pepper, and a few drops of lemon juice.